Quantized distributed Nash equilibrium seeking under DoS attacks: Conclusions and future research

 This paper proposed a quantized distributed NE seeking algorithm under DoS attacks.
 To mitigate the influence of DoS attacks, a zooming-in and holding quantization scheme was developed.
 A sufficient condition on the numbers of quantization levels was provided, under which the quantizers do not saturate under DoS attacks.
 Our quantized distributed NE seeking strategy has the maximum resilience to DoS attacks, namely, beyond the bound of the maximum resilience, all the transmission attempts can be denied and distributed NE seeking is impossible.

-In the future, it is interesting to investigate quantized distributed NE seeking under DoS attacks by Lyapunov approaches by following the materials in \cite{chen2022distributed}.
-Extending our results to the players in general linear form is also a practical direction\cite{feng2023tcns}.
+In the future, it is interesting to explore quantized distributed NE seeking under DoS attacks by Lyapunov-based approaches by following \cite{chen2022distributed}.
+Extending our results to the players in a general linear form is also a practical direction\cite{feng2023tcns}.
 It is also useful to apply our results to defend cyber-attacks \cite{zhu2015game}.
+At last, we expect that the results in our paper still hold under a directed and strongly connected graph in view of \cite{ye2017distributed}.